MI-LAB-IITM/Semi_Automated_AM_Defect_Analysis_Framework/readme.md

 Defects are classified as: Porosity and Lack of fusion

-This enables microstructure aware differentiation of defect types beyond purely morphological cues.
+This enables microstructure aware differentiation of defect types beyond purely morphological features.

 ### 4. End-to-End Defect Quantification
 The pipeline connects: